yukeiyang/xray/README.md

 It is clean, containing extra 6 packages only: luci, irqbalance, xray-core, v2ray-geosite, v2ray-geoip, luci-app-xray.

-After flashing this firmware, you need to adjust and switch lan/wan ports according to your router situation.
-Or, you can also choose *Keep settings and retain the current configuration* during the *Flash Image* process to upgrade without having to adjust your original port configuration.
+After flashing this firmware, you can choose `Keep settings and retain the current configuration` during the `Flash Image`.

 Management IP: 192.168.2.1
 wan port: LAN1